terrywbrady/UsingAppScript/PITCHME.md

  - Email upcoming assignments once a week (with a link to Google Sites)

 #VSLIDE
-## Exampe 2: Sample Spreadsheet
+## Example 2: Sample Spreadsheet
-- Dates in column headers
+- Dates in column headers (Row 1)
  - Code detects the next date to publish
+- Times (on a specific day) are defined in Row 2
-- Roles are defined in column headers
+- Roles (to be assigned) are defined in column A

 #VSLIDE?image=https://github.com/terrywbrady/OnlineRota_GoogleAppsScript/raw/master/screenshots/sheet1.jpg